Kvnbbg/bookish-octo-invention/README.md

 Empowering commerce with mobile inventory management.

 ## Project Context
 This project is an exercise related to the development of a web-oriented mobile application as part of a training evaluation.
-It simulates a real-world scenario focusing on building an application for a nutritionist, Sandrine Coupart, who wants to share recipes online and provide additional recipes tailored to patients' dietary needs.
+It simulates a real-world scenario focusing on building an application for a nutritionist, who wants to share recipes online and provide additional recipes tailored to patients' dietary needs.

 ## Installation
 To deploy the project locally, follow these steps: